Table Of Contents

 Why Is The SaaS Magic Number Important?

-By comparing your annual recurring revenue with sales and marketing spend, the SaaS Magic Number determines if you are making enough money (profit margin) to continue investing in sales and marketing.
+The SaaS Magic Number compares your annual recurring revenue with sales and marketing spending to determine whether you are making enough money (profit margin) to continue investing in sales and marketing.

 If your company’s magic number is 1, it indicates your ratio of dollars spent to dollars earned is 1 to 1, meaning your sales and marketing processes are efficient.

-A SaaS Magic Numbers below 1 indicates that you should evaluate your SaaS business and see what needs to be improved, including your:
+A Magic Number below 1 indicates that you should evaluate your SaaS business and see what needs to be improved, including your:

 Other benefits of the SaaS Magic Number include:

-- Cloud cost optimization – By analyzing your Cost of Goods Sold (COGS), you can determine where to invest more to maximize ROI and where to reduce costs without hurting revenue, to increase gross margins
+• Cloud cost optimization: By analyzing your Cost of Goods Sold (COGS), you can determine where to invest more to maximize ROI and reduce costs without hurting revenue to increase gross margins.

 How To Calculate Your SaaS Magic Number

-To determine your SaaS Magic Number, take the current quarter’s recurring revenue and subtract the previous quarter’s recurring revenue, then multiply the result by four (to annualize it) then divide it by your sales and marketing costs in the previous quarter.
+To determine your SaaS Magic Number, take the current quarter’s recurring revenue and subtract the previous quarter’s recurring revenue.
+Then, multiply the result by four (to annualize it) and divide it by your sales and marketing costs in the previous quarter.

 SaaS Magic Number = [(Current Quarter’s GAAP Revenue – Previous Quarter’s GAAP Revenue) X 4] / Previous Quarter’s Cost of Sales and Marketing